Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Why Pears Are Worth It Anyway

 Despite the challenges, pears are truly a remarkable fruit.
+They’re:

 A great source of fiber